Kong/docs.konghq.com/app/konnect/updates.md

 ---
-title: Konnect SaaS Updates
+title: Konnect Cloud Updates
 no_version: true
 ---

-The updates contained in this topic apply to {{site.konnect_short_name}}
-SaaS, an application that lets you manage configuration for multiple runtimes from a single, cloud-based control plane, and provides a catalog of all deployed services.
+The updates contained in this topic apply to {{site.konnect_saas}}, an application that lets you manage configuration for multiple runtimes from a single, cloud-based control plane, and provides a catalog of all deployed services.